-3 Stack analysis of preemptive systems
+3. Stack analysis of preemptive systems

-The primary purpose of an execution stack is to store local data (variables and state registers), parameters to subroutines and return addresses.
-In a real-time system there is typically a separate, statically allocated stack for each task, but under certain conditions, tasks can share stack to achieve a lower overall memory footprint of the system.
+The primary purpose of an execution stack is to store local data which consists of variables and state registers, parameters to subroutines and return addresses.
+Real-time systems typically have a separate stack, statically allocated, for each task.
+However, under certain conditions, tasks can share stack to achieve a lower overall memory footprint of the system.

-We consider systems where several tasks use a common, statically allocated, run-time stack.
+In this paper we consider systems where a subset of tasks use a common, statically allocated, run-time stack.
 For this to be possible, we assume that a task only uses the stack between the start time of an instance and the finishing time of that instance, i.e., no data remains on the stack from one instance of a task to the next.
-Furthermore, we require non-interleaving task execution, see for example [2, 5].
-If $v_j$ starts between the start and finish of $v_i$ , then $v_i$ is not allowed to resume execution until $v_j$ has finished.
+Furthermore, we require noninterleaving task execution [4, 9].
+If $v_i$ begins executing between the start and finish of $v_i$ , then $v_i$ is not allowed to resume execution until $v_i$ has finished.
 In practice, this is ensured by not allowing tasks to suspend themselves voluntarily, or to be suspended by blocking once they have started their execution.
-In practice this means that OS-primitives like sleep() and wait\for\event() cannot be used, and that any blocking on shared resources must be handled before execution start, e.g., with a semaphore protocol like immediate inheritance protocol [3].
+In practice this means that OS-primitives like sleep() and wait\for\event() cannot be used, and that any blocking on shared resources must be handled before execution start, e.g., with a semaphore protocol like immediate inheritance protocol [6].